 Financial Aid Information

 American Sentinel University offers students an affordable, high-quality, accredited education.
-Our financial aid options—including no-interest payment plans, employer reimbursement, military benefits and federal student aid—along with our convenient online course delivery make earning your degree and pursuing your dreams possible.
+Our payment options—including no-interest payment plans, employer reimbursement, military benefits and federal student aid—along with our convenient online course delivery make earning your degree and pursuing your dreams possible.

-For students that are interested in using federal student aid, the Financial Aid Office can help you determine what types of aid you may qualify for and walk you through the process of applying for financial aid.
+For students that are interested in using federal student aid, the Financial Aid Office can help you determine what types of aid in which you may qualify and walk you through the process of applying for financial aid.